jacob-alford/schemata-ts/docs/simple-example.md

 > Use `deriveEq` to interpret the schema as an `Eq`

-`Eq` insteances s are used to determine if two values of the expected output type are equal.
-Which are essentially a schema-tailored deep-merge.
+`Eq` instances are used to determine if two values of the output type are equal.
+Which is in essence a schema-tailored equality check.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=../examples/simple-example.ts&lines=155-172) -->
 <!-- The below code snippet is automatically added from ../examples/simple-example.ts -->